0x4248/notebook/source/content/01 Areas/Physics/00 Papers/Astrophysics/A Beginner's Guide to Working with Astronomical Data.md

 >
 > *arXiv*

 > A look at the basics of using astronomical data and processing the data using software including python and DS9.
+This guide will go over
 >
 > *0x4248*